UBC-FRESH/nemora/docs/howto/sampling.md

 The default uses a trapezoid grid; switching to `"quad"` delegates to `scipy.integrate.quad` with the tolerances above.
 You can also set `integration_method="simpson"` to integrate via Simpson's rule.
+Set `cache_numeric_cdf=True` if you plan to evaluate the same numeric CDF repeatedly—Nemora caches the computed grid/integral pair in-memory so sampling calls avoid rerunning the integrator.

 ## Sample from a distribution